KidPudel/android-starter-kit/design-patterns/dagger.md

-We'll use Dagger as the **dependency injection tool to manage dependencies.**
+We'll use Dagger (Dagger-Hilt) as the **[dependency injection](https://github.com/KidPudel/android-starter-kit/edit/main/design-patterns/dependency-injection.md) tool to manage dependencies.**

 ## Why to use it?